In Defense of Animals Works to Update the Way We Think About Animals

 However, society’s views on animals continue to evolve and more people are acknowledging that animals are individual beings who are not here for us to use for profit, food, fashion, entertainment or experimentation.

-As a reflection of that change, more are disavowing the term “owner” and adopting “guardian” instead, along with referring to the animals we share our homes and lives with as “companion animals” instead of “pets.”
+As a reflection of that change, more are disavowing the term “owner” and adopting “guardian” instead, along with referring to the animals we share our homes and lives with as “animal companions” instead of “pets.”

 The Guardian Credo represents what we need to do to bring about this change on a grand scale.
 As guardians: